data-science-ucsb/ds-website/faqs.md

 A: No!
 If you have little to no data science or coding experience, there is a beginner route for newcomers designed to teach the basics and fundamentals needed to be well on your way to becoming a better data scientist.

+##### Q: Do I have to be a Computer Science or Statistics major to join the club?

+A: Absolutely not!
+Anybody with an interest in learning about Data Science is welcome in this club, no matter your major or intended field!

 ##### Q: Are there requirements and strict settings within the club?

 A: Not in the slightest!
-After all, this club is run by students!
-The club is designed to groom and polish your data science skills, but it is no way a stressful club to be a part of.
-Every member and officer is a friendly and compatible person to work with that you can form friendships with.
-From this club, you will get what you put in!
+This is a student-run club designed to groom and polish your data science skills, but it is no way a stressful club to be a part of.
+Members and officers are friendly and compatible people to work with and form friendships with.
+You will get what you put into this club!

 ##### Q: When are the meetings and how often am I supposed to attend them?